SummaryRead the full fact sheet

 - Clean your teeth and along the gum line twice a day; in the morning and before bed.

-- For children 0-18 months old, do not use toothpaste, only water.
+- For children under 18 months old, do not use toothpaste, only water.

 - People over the age of 18 months should use a suitable fluoride toothpaste.

-- Children 18 months to six years old should use a small pea-sized amount of low fluoride toothpaste.
+- Children 18 months to five years old should use a small pea-sized amount of low fluoride toothpaste.

-- From six years of age, use standard fluoride toothpaste.
+- For children aged six years or more, and adults, use standard fluoride toothpaste.

-- Gently brush teeth and along the gum line in small circles.
+- Gently brush teeth and along the gum line in small circles, making sure to brush each tooth on the front, back, and chewing surface.

-- After brushing, spit out toothpaste, do not swallow it, and do not rinse with water.
+- After brushing, spit out toothpaste – do not swallow it, and do not rinse with water.
+This allows the fluoride more time to strengthen your teeth.

 Limiting sugars helps prevent tooth decay